nachomirsol/Skylab-Coders-Bootcamp-2018/curso/topics/js/readme.md

 ### Polyfill
-We can create and implement our own predefined functions and use them by doing polyfill.
+We can create and implement, change or extension of our own predefined functions and use them by doing polyfill.
 For example we can create an array random shuffle polyfill in order to use it when you need it.
 You can also change behavior of predefined functions, for example foreach.

  ```javascript

 Array.prototype.preFilled(num,elm){
     if(typeof num==="number" && typeof elm != "object"){
         var arr = [];